Developing an Open-Source Framework for Quantitative Simulation of Blood Flow and Tissue Motion for Ultrafast Doppler Ultrasound: Introduction

 \section{Introduction}

-With the advent of ultrafast imaging technology and advances in clutter filter design, ultrafast Power Doppler Imaging (uPDI) has emerged since the 2010s as a powerful approach for microvascular imaging~\cite{2014Ultrafast,2017Noninvasive,2013Functional,2015Spatiotemporal}.
-Compared with conventional Doppler methods, uPDI simultaneously transmits multiple angled plane waves and processes echo signals in parallel, thereby providing markedly enhanced temporal resolution and frame rate.
-At the same time, the method maintains or even improves spatial resolution and signal-to-noise ratio.
-By enlarging the ensemble size, uPDI further increases sensitivity to low-velocity and weak blood flows, broadening the clinical applications of power Doppler imaging~\cite{2011Ultrafast}.
+Since the 2010s, with the advent of ultrafast imaging technology and advances in clutter filter design, ultrafast Power Doppler Imaging (uPDI) has emerged as a powerful approach for microvascular imaging~\cite{2014Ultrafast,2017Noninvasive,2013Functional,2015Spatiotemporal}.Compared with conventional Doppler methods, uPDI transmits multiple angled plane waves with ultrafast frame rate and processes echo signals in parallel, providing markedly enhanced spatial resolution and sensitivity to image low speed and small blood flows, broadening the clinical applications of power Doppler imaging~\cite{2011Ultrafast}.

-Nevertheless, constructing experimental phantoms capable of mimicking small-scale vascular structures with physiologically realistic hemodynamics and tissue motion remains a formidable challenge~\cite{2025In,0Improved}, particularly in 3D settings.
-Consequently, there is a pressing need for robust simulation models to enable validation of advanced uPDI techniques.
-In addition, the computational burden associated with rendering high-fidelity 3D ultrasound simulations---especially those requiring hundreds of iterative image reconstructions---further limits experimental efficiency~\cite{BlankenXX_26}.
+Nevertheless, constructing experimental phantoms capable of mimicking small-scale vascular structures with physiologically realistic hemodynamics and tissue motion remains strong challenging~\cite{2025In,0Improved}, particularly in 3D settings.
+Therefore, a robust simulation models is essential to exploration and validation of advanced uPDI techniques.